 Rhode Island Legal/Regulatory Requirements

-- As of January 1, 2018, covered educational institutions which generate 1 ton of organic waste per week or more must be recycled at a composting or anaerobic digestion facility, or by another authorized recycling method.
+As of January 1, 2018, covered educational institutions that generate 1 ton of organic waste per week or more must recycle it at a composting or anaerobic digestion facility, or by another authorized recycling method.

-- Food waste generators are exempt from recycling materials if they are not located within 15 miles of a composting or anaerobic digestion facility.
-In addition, generators are exempt if an composting or anaerobic digestion facility within 15 miles lacks the capacity to accept their materials.
+Food waste generators are exempt from recycling materials if they are not located within 15 miles of a composting or anaerobic digestion facility.
+In addition, generators are exempt if a composting or anaerobic digestion facility within 15 miles lacks the capacity to accept their materials.

 For more information regarding food waste estimates, source separation guidance, and how to start a food donation program, open CET’s Toolbox.